Uncategorized Updated 09/04/2026 · 18 min read

 Ticino 252 +1 day

-Practical tip: For precise personnel planning, we recommend a modern personnel planning software, which automatically takes into account cantonal holidays and helps you with deployment planning helps.
+Practical tip: For precise personnel planning, we recommend one modern personnel planning software, which automatically takes cantonal holidays into account and helps you with the Operations planning helps.

 The number of working days per year is never identical.
 Main reasons:

-• Movable holidays: Easter, Ascension and Pentecost fall on different weekdays each year
+• Moving holidays: Easter, Ascension and Pentecost fall on different days of the week every year

-• Weekend holidays: If a holiday falls on Saturday/Sunday, there is no compensation day
+• Weekend holidays: If a public holiday falls on Saturday/Sunday, there is no compensation day

-For a complete annual planning, it is therefore advisable to work with a time tracking software that automatically calculates the correct target days and reconciles them with the actual working hours.
+For complete annual planning, it therefore makes sense to have one Time tracking software to work, which automatically calculates the correct target days and compares them with the actual working hours.

-These figures are of course only guidelines.
-However, they help you with rough planning and payroll calculation.
-How to determine the exact values for your company will be explained in the following sections.
-More details on the calculation of working days in Switzerland can also be found on job.rocks.
+Of course, these numbers are only guidelines.
+However, they will help you with rough planning and salary calculation.
+You will find out how to determine the exact values for your company in the next sections.
+More details about You can also find the calculation of working days in Switzerland on job.rocks.

-Precise knowledge of the monthly working days avoids errors in payroll accounting and puts your personnel planning on a solid basis.
+Exact knowledge of the monthly working days avoids errors in payroll and puts your personnel planning on a solid basis.

-With the right tools and a clear understanding of the calculation, you create transparency – for yourself and your entire team.
-We will now show you step by step how to determine the exact number of working days and also master special cases such as part-time or shift work.
+With the right tools and a clear understanding of the calculation, you can create transparency – for yourself and for your entire team.
+We will now show you step by step how you can determine the exact number of working days and also master special cases such as part-time or shift work.

 The exact calculation explained step by step

-The exact number of Working days per month calculating is not rocket science if you know how to proceed.
-It is a clear, logical process that creates a reliable basis for your entire planning and payroll.
+The exact number of working days per month Calculating it is not rocket science if you know how to proceed.
+It is a clear, logical process that creates a reliable basis for all your planning and payroll.
 Let's go through this together.

-The truly crucial second step is to consider the public holidays.
-This is where most mistakes happen because holidays in Switzerland are regulated by canton.
-What is a holiday in the canton of Zurich may not be one in the canton of Bern.
+The really crucial second step is to take public holidays into account.
+This is exactly where most mistakes happen, because public holidays in Switzerland are regulated by canton.
+What is a public holiday in the canton of Zurich does not necessarily mean that it is a public holiday in the canton of Bern.

-Most importantly: You only subtract holidays that actually fall on a weekday from Monday to Friday.
-If a holiday falls on a Sunday, it does not change the number of your working days at all.
+The most important thing is that you only deduct the holidays that actually fall on a weekday from Monday to Friday.
+If a public holiday falls on a Sunday, it doesn't change the number of working days at all.

-To find the correct holidays for your location, it is best to look at the official list of your canton.
-Many cantonal administration websites offer current calendars that you can easily download.
+The best way to find the correct public holidays for your location is to take a look at the official list for your canton.
+Many cantonal administrative websites offer current calendars that you can easily download.

 A practical example for Zurich

-Let's imagine you are calculating the working days for May 2024 in the canton of Zurich.
+Let's imagine that you calculate the working days for May 2024 in the canton of Zurich.
 The month has a total of 31 calendar days.

 1. Total days: You start with 31 days.

-2. Subtract weekends: In May 2024, there are 4 Saturdays and 4 Sundays.
-That's 8 days you can directly subtract.
+2. Deduct weekends: There are 4 Saturdays and 4 Sundays in May 2024.
+That's 8 days that you can deduct directly.

 • 31 – 8 = 23 days

-3. Check cantonal holidays: Now it gets interesting.
-In the canton of Zurich, Labor Day (May 1, a Wednesday) and Ascension Day (May 9, a Thursday) are public holidays that fall on weekdays.
-Whit Monday (May 20) is also included.
+3. Check cantonal holidays: Now it's getting exciting.
+In the canton of Zurich, Labor Day (May 1st, a Wednesday) and Ascension Day (May 9th, a Thursday) are public holidays that fall on weekdays.
+Whit Monday (May 20th) will also be added.
 So that's 3 additional days off.

 4. Subtract holidays: 23 – 3 = 20 working days

-This is how easily you arrive at the exact number of required working days for this specific month and location.
-You can apply this method for any month and canton.
+It's that easy to find the exact number of target working days for this specific month and location.
+You can use this method for any month and canton.

-What you need to consider in leap years
+What you need to consider about leap years

-A small but important point is leap years, such as 2024.
-The additional February 29 can affect the number of annual working days if it falls on a weekday.
-For individual month calculations, this is hardly relevant, but for annual planning, you should keep it in mind.
-Want to know more about it?
+A small but important point are leap years, such as 2024.
+The additional February 29th can influence the number of annual working days if it falls on a weekday.
+This is hardly relevant for individual monthly calculations, but you should keep it in mind for annual planning.
+Do you want to know more about it?
 In our article about the Calculation of working days per year let's take a closer look at this topic.

-Holidays are often the crux when you want to Working days per month calculate exactly.
-A day off in the middle of the week, like a Tuesday, disrupts your planning quite differently than a holiday that conveniently falls on the weekend.
-Let's take a closer look at this so that you always have an overview in the future.
+Holidays are often the sticking point when you... working days per month want to calculate exactly.
+A day off in the middle of the week, such as a Tuesday, wreaks havoc on your planning in a completely different way than a holiday that conveniently falls on the weekend.
+Let's take a look at this in detail so that you can always keep track of things in the future.

-The correct planning is actually quite simple: You take the calendar days of a month as a basis and systematically subtract all days on which no work is done.
-This way, you determine the exact number of required working days at the end.
+Proper planning is actually quite simple: you take the calendar days of a month as a basis and systematically subtract all the days on which you don't work.
+This is how you ultimately determine the exact number of target working days.

 The following graphic shows you this process at a glance.

 Process flow diagram for calculating working days.
-Calendar days lead to working days via weekends and holidays.
+Calendar days lead to working days over weekends and public holidays.

-As you can see, the path from calendar days to actual working days is a simple subtraction process.
-The holidays are the last, but often crucial step.
+As you can see, the path from calendar days to actual working days is a simple deduction process.
+The holidays are the last but often crucial step.

 Distinguish between national and cantonal holidays

-Especially in Switzerland, this is a particular challenge.
-In addition to the few national holidays like the 1st of August there are a number of cantonal holidays.
-You must therefore always consult the calendar of your specific canton.
-You can usually find a reliable overview directly on the websites of the cantonal administration.
+This is a particular challenge, especially in Switzerland.
+In addition to the few national holidays like...
+August 1st There are a number of cantonal holidays.
+So you always have to consult the calendar for your specific canton.
+You can usually find a reliable overview directly on the cantonal administration website.

-It is also important to distinguish between holidays with a fixed date (like Christmas on December 25thand movable holidays (like Ascension), which always fall on a weekday.
-The latter definitely reduce your working days, while a holiday with a fixed date can also fall on a Saturday or Sunday and thus not affect your planning at all.
+The difference between holidays with a fixed date (such as Christmas on.) is also important December 25th) and movable holidays (such as Ascension Day), which always fall on a weekday.
+The latter are guaranteed to reduce your working days, while a holiday with a fixed date can sometimes fall on a Saturday or Sunday and therefore has no influence on your planning at all.

-Holidays naturally reduce this number further.
-In the canton of Zurich, for example, there are about 10 additional days off per year on top.
-This precise planning becomes all the more important as the average full-time weekly working hours continue to decline – 2023 it was only 40 hours and 12 minutes.
-More details can be found in the current working time statistics from the Federal Statistical Office.
+Of course, holidays further reduce this number.
+In the canton of Zurich, for example, there are around 100,000 10 additional days off per year on top of that.
+This precise planning becomes all the more important as the average full-time weekly working hours are constantly falling - 2023 it was just 40 hours and 12 minutes.
+You can find more details about this in the Current working time statistics from the Federal Statistical Office.

 The importance for your personnel planning

 Imagine you run a restaurant.
-Correctly scheduled public holidays have direct financial impacts.
-Working on a public holiday often means you have to pay statutory or contractual wage supplements.
+Properly planned holidays have a direct financial impact.
+Working on a public holiday often means that you have to pay statutory or contractual wage supplements.

-• Supplement calculation: Precise planning helps you to accurately budget the costs of holiday work.
+• Surcharge calculation: Precise planning will help you correctly budget the costs of holiday work.

-• Personnel disposition: You know exactly when you need more staff, and can thus avoid bottlenecks from the outset.
+• Personnel disposition: You know exactly when you need more staff and can avoid bottlenecks right from the start.

 • Bridge days: The days between a public holiday and the weekend are extremely popular vacation days.
-Keep an eye on them to be prepared for a changed vacation planning in the team and to manage your resources accordingly.
+Keep an eye on them in order to be prepared for changes in your team's vacation planning and to manage your resources accordingly.

-Mastering special cases like part-time and shift work
+Master special cases such as part-time and shift work

 The classic five-day week from Monday to Friday is no longer the only rhythm in the working world.
-That's why you need to know exactly how you Working days per month determine them accurately, even for part-time employees, shift workers, or those with flexible flextime models.
+That's why you have to know exactly how to do it working days per month can also be clearly determined for part-time employees, employees in shift work or with flexible flexitime models.

 But don't worry, it's often easier than it seems at first glance.
-The key is always to understand the contractual basis and logically apply it to the respective month.
-Whether part-time, shift work, or entries and exits during the month - there is a clear and fair method for each case.
+The key is always to understand the contractual basis and apply it logically to the respective month.
+Whether part-time, shift work or entry and exit during the month - there is a clear and fair method for every case.

-For part-time employees, the calculation depends heavily on the specific work model.
-If someone works on fixed days, for example always from Monday to Wednesday, it's quite simple: you count the Mondays, Tuesdays, and Wednesdays of the respective month and have your result.
+For part-time workers, the calculation depends heavily on the specific working model.
+If someone works on fixed days, for example always from Monday to Wednesday, things are very simple: you count the Mondays, Tuesdays and Wednesdays of the month in question and you have your result.

-It gets a bit trickier if someone has a percentage workload without fixed days, let's say 60%.
-Here, it's best to proceed step by step:
+Things get a little trickier when someone has a percentage workload without fixed days, let's say 60%.
+It's best to proceed step by step:

-• Determine the target days for the full-time employee: First, you calculate the regular working days for a full-time employee in this month (e.g., 22 days).
+• Determine the target days of the full-time employee: First, calculate the regular working days for a full-time employee this month (e.g. 22 days).

-• Multiply by the workload: Then you multiply this result by the part-time workload.
+• Multiply by the workload: Then multiply this result by the part-time workload.

 • A practical example: 22 working days × 0.60 = 13.2 target working days.

-In practice, calculations are often more precise with target hours.
-This creates a more accurate basis, especially when it comes to payroll.
+In practice, the target hours are often calculated more precisely.
+This creates a more precise basis, especially when it comes to payroll.

 Shift work and irregular schedules

-In gastronomy, healthcare, or logistics, irregular working hours are the norm.
-Here, the number of working days can fluctuate greatly from month to month.
+Irregular working hours are the norm in the catering industry, healthcare or logistics.
+The number of working days can vary greatly from month to month.
 Instead of rigid daily calculations, the shift schedule is the only reliable basis.

-The individually created duty roster defines the target working days for the month.
-Payroll is then based on the shifts actually worked and planned.
+The individually created roster defines the target working days for the month.
+The payroll is then based on the shifts actually worked and planned in the plan.

-Careful and forward-looking planning is key here to ensure fairness and maintain an overview.
-Comprehensive strategies for efficient shift planning help you manage this complexity and deploy your team optimally.
+Careful and forward-looking planning is the be-all and end-all here to guarantee fairness and keep an overview.
+Comprehensive strategies for efficient shift planning help you get this complexity under control and use your team optimally.

 Entry and exit during the month

-When employees start or leave the company in the middle of the month, salary and vacation entitlements must of course be calculated proportionally.
-The logic behind this is simple: You simply count the working days from the entry date to the end of the month or from the beginning of the month to the exit date.
+If employees start or leave the company in the middle of the month, their wages and vacation entitlements must of course be calculated proportionately.
+The logic behind it is simple: you simply count the working days from the entry date to the end of the month or from the beginning of the month to the exit date.

-A short example: Someone joins on May 16 in a month with 22 regular working days.
-From May 16, there are 12 working days left in the month.
-Exactly these 12 days then form the basis for the proportional salary calculation.
-This ensures that everything is billed fairly and correctly.
+A quick example: Someone starts work on May 16th in a month with 22 regular work days.
+As of May 16th, there are still 12 working days left in the month.
+Exactly these 12 days then form the basis for the pro rata wage calculation.
+This way you can ensure that everything is billed fairly and correctly.

 Why the exact number of working days makes the difference

-The correct number of Working days per month knowing is far more than just a bureaucratic exercise.
+The correct number of working days per month knowing is much more than just a bureaucratic exercise.
 This one number is the foundation on which some of the most important processes in your company rest.
-If it is correct, payroll, personnel planning, and controlling run like clockwork.
+If it is correct, payroll, personnel planning and controlling run like Swiss clockwork.

 An inaccurate calculation, on the other hand, is a guarantee for chaos.
-Incorrectly booked overtime, erroneous vacation entitlements, or unfair salary cuts are often the direct result - problems that are not only expensive but also undermine trust within the team.
+Incorrectly recorded overtime, incorrect vacation entitlements or unfair pay cuts are often the direct result - problems that are not only expensive, but also undermine trust in the team.

 Precision in payroll accounting

-The exact number of target working days is the pivot for error-free payroll accounting.
+The exact number of target working days is the pivotal point for error-free payroll accounting.
 Every single day counts here, especially when variable salary components or special cases come into play.

-Imagine an employee joins in the middle of the month or leaves the company.
-Only if you know the exact number of working days can you calculate the salary fairly and in compliance with the law.
-The same applies to the correct accounting of overtime or the evaluation of vacation days - a clean data basis prevents costly errors and creates the necessary transparency.
+Imagine an employee joining or leaving the company in the middle of the month.
+Only if you know the exact number of working days can you calculate the salary pro rata fairly and in accordance with the law.
+The same applies to the correct accounting of overtime or the evaluation of vacation days - a clean database prevents costly errors and creates the necessary transparency.

 Efficiency in personnel deployment planning

-The target working days are the basis of any forward-looking shift and deployment planning.
-They give you a clear indication of how many working days you need to cover in a month, enabling planning that is oriented to actual needs.
+The target working days are the basis of all forward-looking shift and deployment planning.
+They tell you in black and white how many working days you have to cover in a month, thus enabling planning that is based on actual needs.

-• Avoid bottlenecks: You can see early on when things are getting tight, such as around holidays or during seasonal peaks.
+• Avoid bottlenecks: You can see early on when things are getting tight, for example around holidays or during peak seasonal periods.

-• Prevent overstaffing: At the same time, you avoid scheduling too many employees, which unnecessarily drives up costs.
+• Prevent overstaffing: At the same time, you avoid scheduling too many employees, which unnecessarily increases costs.

-• Create a fair workload: Thoughtful planning ensures a balanced distribution of work and thus sustainably increases team satisfaction.
+• Create a fair workload: Well-thought-out planning ensures a balanced distribution of work and thus sustainably increases satisfaction within the team.

-Data-driven planning based on the correct working days is the key to neither overwhelming your team nor leaving them idle.
+Data-driven planning based on the correct working days is the key to neither overwhelming nor leaving your team idle.

 This point is becoming increasingly important as working hours change.
-Between 2018 and 2023 the weekly full-time working hours in Switzerland decreased by 46 minutes to 40 hours and 12 minutes.
-Read more about this trend and what it means for the working world in this exciting article on watson.ch.
+Between 2018 and 2023 weekly full-time working hours in Switzerland fell 46 minutes on 40 hours and 12 minutes.
+You can read more about this trend and what it means for the world of work in this exciting article on watson.ch.

 Clarity for controlling

 In controlling, exact working days are pure gold.
-They provide you with the hard facts you need for meaningful analyses and solid cost control.
+They provide you with the hard facts you need for meaningful analyzes and solid cost control.

-With this data, you can determine reliable key figures such as revenue per working day or analyze personnel costs per hour actually worked.
-These are exactly the pieces of information you need to make informed business decisions and set the course for the long-term success of your company.
+With this data you can determine reliable key figures such as sales per working day or analyze personnel costs per hour actually worked.
+This is exactly the information you need to make informed business decisions and set the course for the long-term success of your company.

-Juggling working days manually in Excel lists or even calculating them on paper is not only a test of patience – it is also one of the most common sources of error in personnel planning.
-Fortunately, there are smart helpers today that take this time-consuming task off your hands and make the whole process a breeze.
+Juggling working days by hand in Excel lists or even calculating them on paper is not just a test of patience - it is also one of the most common sources of error in personnel planning.
+Luckily, today there are smart helpers who can take this time-consuming task off your hands and make the whole process child's play.

 Instead of gathering everything manually, you can rely on proven formulas and specialized software.
-This not only saves you valuable time but also avoids calculation errors that can cost you dearly, especially during payroll.
+This not only saves you valuable time, but also avoids calculation errors that can cost you dearly when it comes to payroll.

 Excel formulas for a quick overview

 Excel is an incredibly powerful tool if you know how to use it correctly.
-Instead of tediously counting calendar days, you can simply use the built-in functions to Working days per month determine in no time.
+Instead of laboriously counting calendar days, you can simply use the built-in functions to working days per month to be determined in no time.

-• Here's how: Simply enter the start and end date of the month.
+• This is how it works: Simply enter the start and end dates of the month.

-• Consider holidays: Create a list of all relevant cantonal holidays and reference this range in the formula.
-Excel will then automatically subtract these days.
+• Take public holidays into account: Create a list of all relevant cantonal holidays and refer to this area in the formula.
+Excel then deducts these days all by itself.

-Even though Excel is super practical for simple cases, it quickly reaches its limits with complex shift schedules or different working time models.
-More tips on Personnel planning with Excel can be found in our comprehensive guide.
+Even though Excel is super practical for simple cases, it quickly reaches its limits when it comes to complex shift schedules or different working time models.
+More tips on Personnel planning with Excel By the way, you can find it in our additional guide.

 Professional software for deployment planning

-For companies that want to take a step further and truly professionalize their planning, specialized software solutions are the answer.
-Personnel deployment planning systems not only calculate the required workdays but also take over the entire process for you – from planning to billing.
+For companies that want to go one step further and truly professionalize their planning, specialized software solutions are the answer.
+Personnel deployment planning systems not only calculate the target working days, but also take care of the entire process for you - from planning to billing.

-A laptop displays a table with colored bars, alongside a gear and a stopwatch for efficient work planning.
+A laptop shows a table with colored bars, next to a gear and a stopwatch for efficient work planning.

-Such tools automatically consider cantonal holidays, individual working time models, and any absences.
-Especially for practices that want to comprehensively manage and automate their processes, specialized Practice software for occupational therapy can massively simplify working time planning and recording.
+Such tools automatically take cantonal holidays, individual working time models and any absences into account.
+A specialized one can be used, especially for practices that want to comprehensively manage and automate their processes Practice software for occupational therapy Massively simplify working time planning and recording.

-These systems drastically reduce administrative effort, minimize errors, and give you back the time to focus on what really matters: your core business.
+These systems drastically reduce administrative effort, minimize errors and give you the time back to concentrate on what's important: your core business.

-When it comes to calculating Working days per month the same questions always arise in practice.
-Whether for payroll, vacation planning, or shift organization – clear answers are invaluable here to avoid errors and ensure transparency.
+When it comes to calculating the working days per month In practice, the same questions arise again and again.
+Whether for payroll, vacation planning or shift organization - clear answers are worth their weight in gold in order to avoid errors and ensure transparency.

-Here I have collected the most common questions for you and summarized them concisely.
+Here I have collected the most frequently asked questions for you and summarized them briefly and succinctly.

-How many working days does a month have on average in Switzerland?
+How many working days are there on average in a month in Switzerland?

-In a classic five-day week, you can expect an average of 20 to 22 working days per month in Switzerland.
-For quick calculations, the rule of thumb of 21 working days has proven to be a practical benchmark.
+With a classic five-day week you can work on average in Switzerland 20 to 22 working days go out per month.
+The rule of thumb for quick calculations is: 21 working days proven as a practical guideline.

 How does this number come about?
-Quite simply: you take the total calendar days of a month and subtract the weekends as well as the average number of cantonal holidays.
-Of course, the exact number varies depending on the month, year, and specific holidays in your canton.
+It's simple: you take the total calendar days of a month and subtract the weekends and the average number of cantonal holidays.
+Of course, the exact number varies depending on the month, year and the specific holidays in your canton.

 How do I calculate working days for part-time employees?

-For part-time employees, the calculation is always proportional and strongly depends on the work model.
-It's simpler than it sounds.
+For part-time workers, the calculation is always pro rata and depends heavily on the working model.
+This is easier than it sounds.

-• Fixed working days: If someone, for example, always works only on Mondays and Tuesdays, you simply count the Mondays and Tuesdays in the respective month.
+• Fixed working days: For example, if someone only ever works on Mondays and Tuesdays, you simply count the Mondays and Tuesdays in the respective month.
 Simple and direct.

-• Flexible workload: With a 60% workload without fixed days, it becomes a calculation.
-You take the target working days of a full-time employee (e.g., 22 days) and multiply them by the workload: 22 days × 0.6 equals 13.2 target working days.
-For payroll, calculating with target hours is often even more accurate and avoids rounding errors.
+• Flexible workload: With a 60% workload without fixed days it becomes mathematical.
+You take the target working days of a full-time employee (e.g. 22 days) and multiply them by the workload: 22 days × 0.6 results 13.2 target working days.
+For payroll purposes, the calculation using the target hours is often even more precise and avoids rounding errors.

-What role do holidays play in the calculation?
+What role do public holidays play in the calculation?

 Public holidays reduce the number of your target working days, but only if they fall on a weekday from Monday to Friday.
-If a holiday falls on a Saturday or Sunday, it has no impact on your calculation.
+If a public holiday falls on a Saturday or Sunday, this has no effect on your calculation.

-A very important point: The holiday regulations in Switzerland vary greatly by canton.
+A very important point: the holiday regulations vary extremely from canton to canton in Switzerland.
 It is therefore essential that you always have the valid calendar for your company location at hand.
-Only in this way can you ensure that the payroll and your entire personnel planning are correct.
+This is the only way to ensure that payroll and your entire personnel planning are correct.

 This precise distinction is the key to avoiding misunderstandings and creating a fair basis for all employees.

-Would you like to finally leave behind the calculation of working days, shift planning, and payroll preparation? job.rocks offers you an integrated solution that minimizes administrative effort and truly simplifies your personnel processes.
-Discover the benefits of job.rocks now.
+Would you like to finally leave the calculation of working days, shift planning and wage preparation behind you? job.rocks offers you an integrated solution that reduces administrative effort to a minimum and really simplifies your HR processes.
+Discover the advantages of job.rocks now.

 Frequently asked questions about working days per month and year

-How many working days does a year have in Switzerland?
+How many working days are there in a year in Switzerland?

 How do I correctly calculate the working days per month?